 A full refund will be given on new or used textbooks until the end of the 3rd class day.
 The following conditions will apply:

 An extended period for refunds is available to students who drop a class or withdraw from school.
 Specific dates will be posted each semester.
 Students must have a withdrawal slip and receipt.
 Returns are not allowed on study guides, workbooks, cliffnotes, wrapped or boxed merchandise that is opened, etc. The manager reserves the right to make the decision on the condition or salability of the merchandise.

-Students may sell their textbooks for cash at the bookstore during finals week.
+Students may sell their textbooks for cash at the bookstore during examination week.
 Fifty percent of the new price will be paid to the student if the bookstore has received a request from the instructor stating the textbook will be used the following semester, the textbook is in good condition (no water damaged books will be bought back), and the bookstore is not overstocked.
-Select textbooks not bought at the campus bookstore may have less value than 50% of the new price.
-Textbooks with a new edition pending may be bought back at less than 50% of new price.
+Select textbooks not bought at the Campus Bookstore may have less value than 50% of the new price.
+Textbooks with a new edition pending may be bought back at less than 50 percent of new price.
 Current market value will be paid on current editions not used or needed for the following semester on campus.
 A current Tech ID is required to sell books back.
 The bookstore does not guarantee the buy back of any textbook at any time.